Cereceres/coForEach/README.md

 let returned = coFor(function * (item, index) {
-        assert(item ===3) // the item is equal to item in array assert(this.test === 'context is the second arg') // the context is the passed as second arg to coForEach }, {test: 'context is the second arg'} // this is the context, [3] // this is array over which iterate) assert(returned instanceof Promise )
+        assert(item ===3) // the item is equal to item in array assert(this.test === 'context is the second arg') // the context is the passed as second arg to coForEach },
+    {test: 'context is the second arg'}, // this is the context [3] // this is array over which iterate
+    )
+    assert(returned instanceof Promise )
  ```